HOW TO GO ABOUT MOVING HOUSE IN BERLIN

 13) Return Your Keys

 One of the very last things you need to do before leaving your old flat and moving house in Berlin is hand the keys back to your landlord or property management company.
-This is typically done when you do the final inspection with them.
+This is typically done when you do the final inspection.

-Before handing your keys back, make sure you haven’t forgotten any of your belongings, left any heaters running, on left any taps dripping.
-If you’re not taking your kitchen appliances with you, make sure the fridge is emptied and unplugged as well.
+Before handing your keys back, make sure you haven’t forgotten any of your belongings, left any heaters running, or taps dripping.
+If you’re not taking your kitchen appliances with you, make sure the fridge is emptied, and unplugged.
 Check your mailbox one last time too.

 14) Get Your Security Deposit Back